Find high quality parts at an affordable price HERE!

 Problem:

-The car drives roughly over every bump in the road.
-This is often accompanied by a loud noise when driving in reverse and an unusual sound coming from the back of the car when driving forward.
+The car jolts roughly over every bump in the road.
+This is often accompanied by a loud noise when reversing and an unusual sound coming from the back of the car when driving forward.

 Models affected: